Preparing for upgrade

 If you are upgrading a scanning appliance you may have to also upgrade the consolidation appliance.
 Version 10.x, 11.0, 11.1, 11.2 and 11.3 scanning appliances can consolidate to version 11.3 consolidating appliances.
 However, version 11.3 scanners cannot consolidate to earlier consolidating appliances.
 Once you have upgraded your consolidating appliances, you can then upgrade scanning appliances as required.
 You must upgrade all your appliances eventually.

-When a system uses consolidation, BMC recommends the following approach in upgrading BMC Discovery:
+When a system uses consolidation, we recommend the following approach in upgrading BMC Discovery:

 - Stop discovery on scanning appliances.